Pixboost/website-hugo-theme/site/content/blog/png-to-next-gen-conversion/index.md

 ## Conclusion

-It's been fun working on this feature which involved a lot of discovery, testing and performance tunning.
+It's been fun working on this feature which involved a lot of discovery, testing and performance tuning.
 After all, our main goal is to deliver the best images to the users, and we could accomplish it in this case.
-Happy days and we look forward to further improve the service.
+Happy days and we look forward to improving the service further.

 And you could all try it yourself using our [Open Source version](https://github.com/Pixboost/transformimgs) or [SaaS offering](/)!